 RELATED: Stress free meal prep with kids

-This is probably the most obvious benefit of letting your kid help out: They become less reliant on you for food!
+The most obvious benefit of letting your kid help out with meal prep: They become less reliant on you for food!

 Now, when my six year old asks for a PB&J, it’s no problem for me to tell her to make it herself.
 While this skill is helpful to me now, her blossoming cooking skills will only continue to serve her as she grows up and eventually has her own household.